Cloud Penetration Testing for AWS, Azure & GCP

 How does Azure pentest methodology differ from AWS?

 Azure pentest covers the same six attack-surface layers but with Azure-specific tools and primitives.
 Azure AD and Entra ID (conditional access policy gaps, app registration secrets, service principal sprawl, guest user privilege escalation), Blob storage (anonymous read, SAS token abuse, lifecycle policy gaps), VNet and NSG (overly permissive inbound rules, hub-spoke topology gaps), AKS (pod security policies, Azure RBAC vs Kubernetes RBAC mismatches), Functions (managed identity overreach, key vault references), and supporting services (Key Vault access policies, Storage Account firewall, App Service authentication, Defender for Cloud findings triage).
 Microsoft Graph API is tested for over-permissioned app registrations.
-Out of scope: Azure-managed infrastructure and red team operations without explicit Microsoft notification per Azure unified pentest rules.
+Out of scope: Azure-managed infrastructure, and anything the Microsoft Security Testing Rules of Engagement prohibits, which includes denial-of-service testing, phishing and social engineering, and post-compromise actions such as lateral movement, dumping secrets or pivoting.
+Microsoft does not require you to notify it before testing your own tenant, and testing must stay inside assets you own or are explicitly authorised for (checked 2026-08-15).

 What is the GCP pentest scope and methodology?